AnthonyMcGreal/be-easyShop/README.md

 ## Cloning this repository

-To clone this repository to your machine please follow the following instuctions provided by GitHub Docs
+To clone this repository to your machine please follow the following instructions provided by GitHub Docs

 https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/cloning-a-repository